- Undergraduate Students

 Bursaries and Scholarships

-Each year, Queen's offers a range of scholarships and prizes for new students; please refer to the university website for details of all awards, eligibility and how to apply.
-For students enrolling in 2018–19, awards include:
+Queen's offers a range of scholarships and prizes for new students; please refer to the university website for details of all awards, eligibility and how to apply.
+Awards include:

-- University Bursaries: up to £400 for full-time NI and GB undergraduates and PGCE students from families with a household income of up to £19,203.
+- University Bursaries: up to £430 for full-time Northern Ireland and Great Britain undergraduates and PGCE students, from families with a household income of up to £19,203.
 Income-assessed awards also include Queen's Bursaries.
-Bursaries are also available on a pro-rata basis to eligible students not paying the full undergraduate tuition fee; i.e. foundation degree and compulsory 'year out' students.
+Bursaries are also available on a pro-rata basis to eligible students not paying the full undergraduate tuition fee, such as foundation degree and compulsory 'year out' students.

-- Lloyd Scholars Programme; a partnership between the university and Lloyds Banking Group, this social mobility programme offers students from lower income households a package of financial support; plus a new Pathway Opportunity Programme provides talented young people with additional support.
+- Lloyd Scholars Programme: a partnership between the university and Lloyds Banking Group, this social mobility programme offers students from lower income households a package of financial support.

 - The university also offers a Care Leaver Bursary and Asylum Seekers Scholarships.